sliscak/ideas/list.md

 * the network/model would output an upscaled frame that would be downsampled and the downsampled frame/image would be used as input for the loss function
 * the network/model would use as loss the MSE or similar loss function.
 34. AI video upscaler that would use continous signed distance functions
-35. AI video upscaler that would use a as input the floating point coordinates(from Cartesian coordinate system) of a pixel as input?
+35. AI video upscaler that would use the floating point coordinates(from Cartesian coordinate system) of a pixel as input?